deeprajarya/HR_Analytics_Dashboard_using_PowerBI/readme.md

 # HR Data Analysis-Dashboard-Using-PowerBI

-This project utilizes Power BI to analyze to analyse the human resouse data (HR).
+This project utilizes Power BI to analyse the human resouse data (HR).
 The goal is to get insights/patterns and identify areas for improvement for HR.

 <!--
 # Table Of Contents